-- 'Exceptional Provision' demonstrated by an Ofsted 'Outstanding' grade for SEND and high needs students and a 'Good' for all other areas. - Achieved and maintained national and regional respect for our higher education provision as measured through the National Student Survey. - Achievement rates in the top quartile nationally for all aspects of our provision. - At least 95% of students will agree that they get excellent teaching and learning as measured through annual internal and external surveys. - 30% of 16-18 students will progress into high quality apprenticeship programmes. - 80% of students will leave having achieved Level 3 qualifications and above. - An annual increase of 10% in the number of students who attain qualifications at Level 4 or above. - Progress measures which are in the top 10% nationally demonstrating excellent progress from students' starting points. - Annually, at least 100 students to take part in educational trips abroad helping develop confidence, understanding of other cultures and becoming global citizens. - Provided all students the opportunity to take part in educational visits to broaden their horizons of work and opportunities beyond the college and their locality which strengthens our position and reputation in relation to the "levelling up" agenda.
+- 'Outstanding Provision' demonstrated by our Ofsted report card. - Achieved and maintained national and regional respect for our higher education provision as measured through the National Student Survey. - Achievement rates in the top quartile nationally for all aspects of our provision. - At least 95% of students will agree that they get excellent teaching and learning as measured through annual internal and external surveys. - 30% of 16-18 students will progress into high quality apprenticeship programmes. - 80% of students will leave having achieved Level 3 qualifications and above. - An annual increase of 10% in the number of students who attain qualifications at Level 4 or above. - Progress measures which are in the top 10% nationally demonstrating excellent progress from students' starting points. - Annually, at least 100 students to take part in educational trips abroad helping develop confidence, understanding of other cultures and becoming global citizens. - Provided all students the opportunity to take part in educational visits to broaden their horizons of work and opportunities beyond the college and their locality which strengthens our position and reputation in relation to the "levelling up" agenda.